sposhe/html-doc-outline-validator/README.md

 It checks that heading elements follow the pattern outlined in the HTML Spec:

 - The first heading in a document must be an h1 or an h2
-- Each subsequent heading's level must be less than, equal to, or (at most) one greater greater than the preceding heading's level (e.g., no h3 followed by h5)
+- Each subsequent heading's level must be less than, equal to, or (at most) one greater than the preceding heading's level (e.g., no h3 followed by h5)

 Additionally it checks the widely accepted best practice that: